 Buying Property Ahead Of A Potential Recession

 Let's see what we can learn about buying property ahead of potential recession.
 A lot of us have families to feed and lives to live.
 We can't base all of our decisions on where we are in the economic cycle.
+Here's a recession preparation checklist for good measure.

 1) Real estate is cyclical.